gamefiend/doc-agent-demo/DESIGN.md

 **Critical Success Factors:**

-1. **Start Small** - MVP focuses on godoc suggestions for changed symbols only
+1. **Start Small** - MVP focuses on simple Go API with comprehensive markdown documentation
-2. **Prove Value** - Week 1-2 goal: Generate helpful suggestions for 10 PRs
+2. **Prove Value** - Week 1-2 goal: Successfully generate documentation for merged PRs
-3. **Control Costs** - Hard limit of $0.10 per PR with comprehensive tracking
-4. **Optimize Performance** - Target < 2 minutes runtime through caching and incremental analysis
+3. **Smart Detection** - Only create PR when documentation actually needs updating
+4. **Comprehensive Analysis** - Analyze ALL related modules, not just changed files
-5. **User-Friendly UX** - GitHub's native suggested changes, not auto-commits
+5. **Docs Team Workflow** - Create new PRs for docs team to review, not auto-commits
-6. **Continuous Improvement** - Feedback loops via 👍/👎 reactions to tune prompts
+6. **Extensible Design** - Architecture supports future expansion to other languages

 **What Makes This Design Practical:**

-✅ **Incremental rollout** - Each phase adds value without overwhelming complexity ✅ **Cost-aware** - Rate limiting, caching, and token budgets built-in from day 1 ✅ **Performance-optimized** - Only analyzes changed files, not entire codebase ✅ **Label-gated features** - Expensive operations (Swagger, Doc Detective) run on-demand only ✅ **Non-intrusive** - Suggestions, not commits; reviewers stay in control ✅ **Feedback-driven** - System learns from reactions and improves over time
+✅ **Incremental rollout** - Start with Go API demo, expand to other languages later ✅ **Official tooling** - Uses Claude Code GitHub Action (not custom implementation) ✅ **Comprehensive analysis** - Analyzes all related modules for complete documentation ✅ **Smart detection** - Only creates PR when documentation needs updating ✅ **Non-intrusive** - New PRs for review, not auto-commits; docs team stays in control ✅ **Extensible architecture** - Designed to support React, Python, Terraform, and more

 **What Changed from Original Design:**

-- ❌ ~~Full codebase AST parsing~~ → ✅ Changed files only (git diff)
+- ❌ ~~Complex custom bot implementation~~ → ✅ Use official Claude Code GitHub Action
-- ❌ ~~All features at once~~ → ✅ MVP with godoc only, expand later
+- ❌ ~~Inline PR review comments~~ → ✅ Create new PRs with markdown files
+- ❌ ~~Changed files only~~ → ✅ Analyze ALL related modules for completeness
-- ❌ ~~Auto-commits to branch~~ → ✅ GitHub suggested changes
+- ❌ ~~Minimal documentation~~ → ✅ Verbose, comprehensive markdown files
-- ❌ ~~Run everything on every PR~~ → ✅ Label-gated, conditional execution
+- ❌ ~~Always create PR~~ → ✅ Smart detection: only when docs need updating
-- ❌ ~~Doc Detective always~~ → ✅ Only with `docs:test` label
+- ❌ ~~Multi-language from day 1~~ → ✅ Go-first with extensible architecture

 ---